 top of page

-Dry Needling - Berwick
+Dry Needling in Berwick

 Dry needling uses acupuncture-type needles to release myofascial trigger points with the focus on releasing muscular tension and pain, therefore improving joint mobility.